 In this training class you will learn all the introductory techniques you will need to start performing basic stamped concrete projects for your customers.
 We offer this class in the early part of the concrete season so you can take what you learn here and apply it on job sites all summer long.
 This two day class will be held at our Orrville, OH location.
-The cost of the class is $600.00 per attendee, register by June 4th to save $100.00.
 We also offer our Advanced Stamped Concrete Training in the fall, so you can come back and hone your skills even further for next year.

 133 North Kohler Rd

 - Seamless Skins & Grout Line Stamping Techniques

 - Sealer Application